zzhang82/web422/notes/angular-socketio-intro.md

     socket.on('chat message', function(msg){ // when the socket recieves a "chat message" console.log("user sent: " + msg);
-        io.emit('chat message', msg); // send the message back to the users });
+        io.emit('chat message', tempUserName + ": " + msg); // send the message back to the users
+    });
   });